‘Good morning, esteemed Mrs Ossai, ‘ a polite WhatsApp message from an executive MBA student interrupted my workflow.

 Now, let’s consider your big idea below:

-I need to draft a proposal for a multi-million-dollar investment to overhaul the company’s global AI-powered analytics system, projected to reduce waste by x% and boost productivity by y%.
+I need to draft a proposal for a multi-million-dollar investment to overhaul the company’s global AI-powered analytics system, projected to reduce operational errors by x% and boost conversion rates by y%.

 Critical data to gather at this stage include: